abbycar/MicrosoftEdge-Documentation/dev-guide/multimedia/web-Audio/README.md

+---
+description: Learn how the Web Audio API can be used to process and synthesize audio in web applications.
+title: Web Audio
+author: libbymc
+---

 #  Web Audio

 Microsoft Edge for Windows 10 introduced support for the [W3C Web Audio API](http://go.microsoft.com/fwlink/p/?LinkID=512167) specification.
 Web Audio is a high-level JavaScript API for processing and synthesizing audio in web applications to provide rich audio and music experiences.